 Two friends go on a shoestring budget world tour with their recently deceased friend’s ashes to sprinkle across the world.

-What it offers: The road trip is against the backdrop of rural Mexico in the midst of political and economic tension in 1999 with the fall of the 71 year old institutional revolutionary party.
+The road trip is against the backdrop of rural Mexico in the midst of political and economic tension in 1999 with the fall of the 71 year old institutional revolutionary party.
 The movie may not fit the bill totally, but nevertheless worked for me.
 Y Tu Mama Tambien has been a point of controversy for its unabashed portrayal of sex and nudity.
 But look beyond sex, nudity and drugs and Y Tu Mama Tambien is a powerful story about human relationships, some kept secrets and a whole lot of undercurrent emotions all of which takes place while on their road journey.

 Be forewarned: The film had extremely strong doses of sexual nudity and usage of drugs.
 Buy now

 An American docu-film about life and people on the South Pole.